 Conclusions

 Cryptococcosis and its management remain complex and challenging.
-However, the use of and adherence to cryptococcal guidelines can have a positive clinical impact.44,173 While there has been significant development of evidence from randomised controlled trials over the past 20 years, there remain significant unmet needs (see Table 7).
+Adherence to clinical practice guidelines can improve outcomes44,173 While there has been significant development of evidence from randomised controlled trials over the past 20 years, there remain significant unmet needs (see s19).
 This is particularly critical in RLS where the burden of disease is high and access to antifungal therapy remains inadequate.
 Equally, more needs to be learnt in RRS where host risk profiles are changing and an increasing array of presentations of cryptococcosis are being recognised, necessitating more nuanced and individualised treatment plans.

 Contributors:

 JRP guided the structure, content, and development of the guideline.
 OAC: Conceptual planning, management, and supervision of the project.
-CCC and JRP coordinated the work of the authors and CCC was critical in cleaning up ideas and making the guidelines consistent.
-TAB, CCC, MC, FH, TSH, OL, RO, JRP, TCS, AS, AW: Coordination of data collection, data visualization, and participants' contributions and communication.
+CCC and JRP coordinated the work of the authors TAB, CCC, MC, FH, TSH, OL, RO, JRP, TCS, AS, AW: Coordination of data collection, data visualization, and participants' contributions and communication.
 TAB, CCC, MC, FH, TSH, OL, RO, JRP, TCS, AS, AW: Wrote the first manuscript draft.
 All authors: Literature review, collection and preparation of data, creation of tabularised recommendations, critical review of the manuscript.

 Declaration of interests:

-FB, CCC, MC, JD, CH, JL, SO, TCS have no competing interest.

-AA reports serving as a consultant to Gilead Sciences, receiving speaking honoraria from Gilead Sciences and PR edition, and travel support from Gilead sciences and Pfizer.
+AA reports grants from ANR, serving as a consultant to Gilead Sciences, receiving speaking honoraria from Gilead Sciences and PR edition, travel support from Gilead sciences and Pfizer, and patents with the Institut Pasteur, outside the submitted work

+J-WA reports grants or contracts from World Health Organization (FPPL) and receipt of equipment and materials from the Westmead Hospital Foundation, outside the submitted work.

+JB reports support from the NHMRC Australia, and receipt of honoraria from Gilead, outside the submitted work.

-TB reports grants from Gilead Sciences and personal fees from Gilead Sciences and Pfizer, outside the submitted work.
+TB reports personal research fellowship from Gilead Sciences, investigator-led research grant from Pfizer, personal lecture fees from Gilead Sciences and Pfizer, participation in an advisory board for Gilead Sciences and Mundipharma, outside the submitted work.

+FC reports speaker honoraria from and being part of an advisory board for Pfizer and United Medical, outside the submitted work.

+CCC reports receipt of an Early Career Fellowship from the Australasian National Health and Medical Research Foundation, receipt of a speaker travel support for IDweek 2024 and being a principal investigator in an early phase clinical trial unit, outside the submitted work.

+MC reports grants from Cidara, F2G, Pfizer and Janssen; receipt of honoraria from Pfizerm MSD and Gilead; and travel support from Pfizer, outside the submitted work.

 SC-AC reports untied educational grants from Merck Sharp and Dohme Australia and F2G and is on the antifungal advisory boards of Merck Sharp and Dohme Australia, Gilead Sciences, and F2G, outside the submitted work.